abstractmath.org

 SETS

-This is the head of the chapter on sets.
+This is the head of the chapter on Sets.

 The concept of set was introduced in the late nineteenth century by Georg Cantor.
 It was initially fiercely resisted, but has had such clarifying power that it is now used everywhere in mathematics.